Andamio-Platform/plumbline-global-state/README.md

 # plumbline-global-state

 ## global-state
 A Cardano validator written in Aiken for managing user state data on the blockchain.
 This validator provides a structured system for users to maintain multiple local states within a global state container.
-It utilizes CIP68 NFTs where 222 tokens are used to prove ownership of a global state attached to a 100 token.
+It utilizes reference NFTs where `u` tokens are used to prove ownership of a global state attached to a `g` token.

 ### Overview
 The Global State Validator allows users to: